Queensland University of Technology

 A summary of the Risk Assessment and Risk Management Plan prepared as part of the assessment of this application.
 It provides a brief description of the licence application, the risk assessment and risk management plan.

-The final risk assessment and management plan prepared to support the Regulator's decision.
+A draft risk assessment and management plan prepared to support the Regulator's decision.
 It describes the GMO(s) and proposed work with the GMO(s) and provides an assessment of potential risks posed by the GMO(s).
-It also includes a summary of submissions received during the public consultation process.